 On that night violence boiled over in response to the British plans to impose the Stamp Act on the colonies.
-The tax would have applied to all official papers in the colonies, but Hutchinson wasn’t necessarily the obvious person to choose to protest against.
+The tax would have applied to all official papers in the colonies.
+Hutchinson, though, wasn’t necessarily the right person to protest.

-Protesters began gathering in King Street, around a bon fire, drinking and discussing what to do next.
-Their first move was to go to the home of Mr. [Charles] Paxton, marshal of the court of admiralty and surveyor of the port.
+Protesters began gathering around a bonfire on King Street, drinking and discussing what to do next.
+They first went to the home of Mr. [Charles] Paxton, marshal of the court of admiralty and surveyor of the port.
 Paxton calmed the crowd and invited them to a nearby tavern for a barrel of punch.
 While he saved his own home, he fueled the growing crowd for their next stop.

 William Gordon told the story in his 1788 History of the Independence of America:

 …he first movers in the affair meant mainly an assault on the house of the deputy register who, by various mal-practices, had made himself highly obnoxious to persons doing business in his office.
 But mobs, once raised, soon become ungovernable by new and large accessions, and extend beyond their intentions far beyond those of the original instigators.

 By four in the morning, “one of the best finished houses in the province has nothing remaining but bare walls and floors.
 Gentlemen of the army, who have seen towns sacked by an enemy, declare they never saw such fury,” Gordon recorded.